 The Leprosy is an age old scourge of mankind and a few decades ago the disease was one of neglect; the affected were put in leprosarium maintained by charitable trust and organisations.
-With the establishment of Indian Council of British Empire Leprosy Relief Organisation in 1925 renamed as Hind Kushth Nivaran Sangh in 1949 the foundations were laid for the beginning of organised leprosy work in India91.
+With the establishment of Indian Council of British Empire Leprosy Relief Organisation in 1925 renamed as Hind Kushth Nivaran Sangh in 1949 the foundations were laid for the beginning of organised leprosy work in India.
 The National Leprosy Control Programme was initiated by Government of India in 1955 which was later on converted into National Leprosy Eradication Programme (NLEP) in 1983 with the objective of elimination of leprosy by the year 2000 A.D. based on early detection of cases and their regular treatment with multi drug therapy.
 Before eradication programme was initiated the estimated case load was about 4 million.
-The same has been brought down to only 0.70 million at the end of June, 199592.
+The same has been brought down to only 0.70 million at the end of June, 1995.
 Elimination of Leprosy in numerical terms has been placed at a level where leprosy case load will be less than 0.1 per thousand population because it is expected that with the prevalence at that level, there will be no active transmission of the disease.
-The programme strategy is around domiciliary treatment with multi-drug therapy, mobile leprosy treatment moderate/low endemic districts, early case detection and treatment, health education to patients and their families and the community rehabilitation of those.
-The organisational structure of the programme management is the National Leprosy Eradication Commission which functions as a policy making body to guide the National Leprosv Eradication Board to implement the plan and policies as laid down through the Directorate General of Health Services, Directrors of Health Services, Leprosy Bureaus in States and Union Territories; district and zonal leprosy officers implement the programme.
+The programme strategy is around domiciliary treatment with multi-drug therapy, mobile leprosy treatment services moderate/low endemic districts, early case detection and treatment, health education to patients and their families and the community rehabilitation of those.
+The organisational structure of the programme management is the National Leprosy Eradication Commission which functions as a policy making body to guide the National Leprosy Eradication Board to implement the plan and policies as laid down through the Directorate General of Health Services, Directrors of Health Services, Leprosy Bureaus in States and Union Territories; district and zonal leprosy officers implement the programme.
 The leprosy prevalence has been brought down to a significant level and now elimination by 2000 A.D. is a distinct possibility.
-The Government of India and all State governments have already repealed the discriminatory Lepers Act.
-The programme has been reviewed in the recently concluded fourth Conference of Central Council of Health & Family Welfare from 11-13 October,1995 which has observed the efficiency of the multi drug therapy in leprosy and, therefore, phstinal, doc population is being protected through recurring anti-larval measures by 206 control units and 198 clinics.
-NFCP operates mainly in the urban areas and hardly anything exists for rural areas.
-The programme was initiated in 1955.
-However, during the last four decades nothing much has been achieved.
-The programme has been periodically assessed by experts through the ICMR in 1960s, 1970s and 1980s.
-Low priority, poor allocation of funds, growing rapid urbanisation and poor intersectoral co-ordination and non-implementation of the specific bye-laws by the municipal bodies resulted in very poor functioning of the programme.
-Though newer technology for control of filariasis is available and considered to be effective but the same is yet to be implemented.
-The programme receives so low priority that even in the recently concluded Conference of Central Council of Health & Family, there is no agenda item on filaria.
+The Government of India and all State governments have already, repealed the discriminatory Lepers Act.
+The programme has been reviewed in the recently concluded fourth Conference of Central Council of Health & Family Welfare from 11-13 October, 1995 which has observed the efficiency of the multi drug therapy in leprosy and, therefore, recommended MDT to all leprosy cases all over the country and to initiate special efforts for rehabilitation and to recognise greater involvement of NGOs, VOs and joint sector in the field of reconstructive surgery and rehabilitation of the affected persons.
+The Council also has recommended that all discriminatory provisions under various marriage Acts in the country against leprosy should immediately be repealed.